unpoly/unpoly/design/unpoly2-slides.md

 🥋 Targeting self-contained components
 ======================================

+🎥 *Demo: DeskBot cards*

+TODO: Implement self-contained components in the layers demo app

-**💡 We sometimes have multiple self-contained components on the same page.
-E.g. Deskbot cards.**
+**💡 We sometimes have multiple self-contained components on the same page.**

 The position of a clicked link may now considered when deciding which element to replace.